-For an affordable and simple outdoor movie screen set-up, you can’t go too wrong with the Carl’s standing projector screen kit.
+For an affordable and simple outdoor movie screen set-up, you can’t go too wrong with Carl’s standing projector screen kit.
 It’s my recommended product for people on a budget and is a screen I have used time and time again for my own backyard movie nights.
-You can either set it up on a stand and base, or hang it up depending on your preference.
+You can either set it up on a stand and base or hang it up depending on your preference.

 There are 6 different sizes available on the market, all of which have the same functionality, and an almost identical assembly process.
-To read my review please scroll down, including all the pros, cons, negatives, and positives to using this an an outdoor movie screen.
+To read my review please scroll down, including all the pros, cons, negatives, and positives to using this outdoor movie screen.

 - Flexiwhite screen with black vinyl edges

 - Bungees for securing to the ground

 - Steel corner and support fittings

 - Assembly instructions